rootMa99/APTIV-FrontEnd-formationManagement/README.md

 # APTIV-FrontEnd-formationManagement
-this is for management formation for Employee
+this is a Formation Management for Employee